COVID-19 / Coronavirus and the Church - UPDATE June 2020

 1.5m distancing must be observed at all times, including the use of distancing markings outside doorways/entrances.

 Hand Sanitiser is to be made available for the use of attendees.
 Clergy are to observe strict hand sanitisation protocols, including the frequent use of sanitiser.

 A Register of Attendance, recording the name and contact phone number of each congregation member, is to be completed for each service.
 This is to ensure that, in the unlikely event that a member of the congregation should test positive for COVID-19, those who have been in recent contact with them may be advised.

 The service sheets in both centres will consist of laminated sheets, which will be cleansed before and after use.
 Pew Bulletins / Reading Sheets will also be issued: please take the bulletins home with you after each service.

 A COVID-19 Safety Warden has been appointed for each service.
 These will be in charge of Welcoming, maintaining the Register of Attendance for each service, and overseeing cleaning after each service.

 Maintain the social distancing rule of 4sqm (1.5 m).
-Allocated places where people may sit will be marked.
-At Eldorado, the pews will have marked places.
-At Beechworth there will be 10 allocated chairs will be set up in the Chancel.
-Pews will also be marked with appropriate spacing, for use at funerals.
+Allocated places where people may sit have been marked.
+At Eldorado, the pews have marked places.
+At Beechworth there are chairs set up in the Chancel.
+Pews are also marked with appropriate spacing.